the-expanse/SideQuestWiki/How-To-Submit-Games.md

 You can sign up and create an account for Sidequest [here](https://sidequestvr.com/#/sign-up)

-After creating an account, Head to [Your Account](https://sidequestvr.com/#/account) and enable developer mode as shown below
+After creating an account, Head to [your dashboard](https://sidequestvr.com/#/account) and enable developer mode as shown below:

 ![](https://i.imgur.com/809Ft7i.png)